giantmonkey/gomus-api-doc/source/includes/v4/_tours.md

 - vat_pct (float), the pricing tax rate

 Usualy, only one of the three above occurs per tour.
-The tour might also be configured with one or more surcharges[^1]:
+The tour might also be configured with one or more surcharges (Each surcharge will also display a relevant vat_pct amount (float) i.e. the pricing tax rate):

 - price_surcharge_id (integer) internal database id for the surcharge definition